 - 3) Suspension of Direct Service Activities requires a determination that the welfare of the trainee's client or consultee has been jeopardized.
-Therefore, direct service activities will be suspended for a specified period of time as determined by the TCs in consultation with the Chief of Psychology.
-At the end of the suspension period, the trainee's supervisor in consultation with the TCs and Chief of Psychology will assess the trainee's capacity for effective functioning and determine when direct service can be resumed. - 4) Administrative Leave involves the temporary withdrawal from all responsibilities and privileges in the agency.
-If the Probation period, Suspension of Direct Service Activities, or Administrative Leave interferes with the successful completion of the required supervised hours needed for completion of the internship/fellowship training program, this will be noted in the trainee's file and the trainee's academic program will be informed.
-The TCs will inform the trainee of the effects the administrative leave will have on the trainee's stipend and accrual of benefits. - agency responsibilities and privileges.
-When specific interventions do not, after a reasonable time period and/or agreed upon time period, rectify the competence problems and the trainee seems unable or unwilling to alter her/his behavior, the TCs will discuss with the Chief of Psychology the possibility of termination from the training program or dismissal from the agency.
+Therefore, direct service activities will be suspended for a specified period of time as determined by the TCs in consultation with the chief of psychology.
+At the end of the suspension period, the trainee's supervisor in consultation with the TCs and chief of psychology will assess the trainee's capacity for effective functioning and determine when direct service can be resumed. - 4) Administrative Leave involves the temporary withdrawal from all responsibilities and privileges in the agency.
+If the probation period, suspension of direct service activities, or administrative leave interferes with the successful completion of the required supervised hours needed for completion of the internship/fellowship training program, this will be noted in the trainee's file and the trainee's academic program will be informed.
+The TCs will inform the trainee of the effects the administrative leave will have on the trainee's stipend and accrual of benefits. - 5) Dismissal from the internship/fellowship program involves the permanent withdrawal of all agency responsibilities and privileges.
+When specific interventions do not, after a reasonable time period and/or agreed upon time period, rectify the competence problems and the trainee seems unable or unwilling to alter her/his behavior, the TCs will discuss with the chief of psychology the possibility of termination from the training program or dismissal from the agency.
 Notice of dismissal from the program will be provided to the trainee in a timely manner and will allow the trainee 8 business days to exercise his/her appeals rights.
-If the final decision made by the TCs, supervisor(s), and Chief of Psychology is to dismiss the trainee from the program, this dismissal becomes effective immediately following notice of the final decision. although the trainee Either administrative leave or dismissal would be invoked in cases of severe violations of state jurisprudence regulations, the APA Code of Ethics, or when imminent physical or psychological harm to a client is a significant concern, or when the trainee is unable to complete the internship/fellowship program due to physical, mental or emotional illness.
+If the final decision made by the TCs, supervisor(s), and chief of psychology is to dismiss the trainee from the program, this dismissal becomes effective immediately following notice of the final decision.
+Either administrative leave or dismissal would be invoked in cases of severe violations of state jurisprudence regulations, the APA code of ethics, or when imminent physical or psychological harm to a client is a significant concern, or when the trainee is unable to complete the internship/fellowship program due to physical, mental or emotional illness.
 When a trainee has been dismissed, the TCs will communicate to the trainee's academic program that the trainee has not successfully completed the internship or fellowship program. - 6) Immediate Dismissal involves the immediate permanent withdrawal of all agency responsibilities and privileges.
 Immediate dismissal would be invoked but is not limited to cases of severe violations of the APA Code of Ethics, or when imminent physical or psychological harm to a client is a major factor, or the trainee is unable to complete the training program due to physical, mental or emotional illness.
 In addition, in the event a trainee compromises the welfare of a client(s) or the campus community by an action(s) which generates grave concern from the TCs, the supervisor(s), or the Chief of Psychology may immediately dismiss the trainee from CAPS.
 This dismissal may bypass steps identified in notification procedures (Section IIB) and remediation and sanctions alternatives (Section IIC).
 When a trainee has been dismissed, the Chief of Psychology and TCs will communicate to the trainee's academic department that the trainee has not successfully completed the training program.